-Together Leeuwarden and the province of Friesland are one of the European Capitals of Culture in 2018.
-A title well-deserved we already dare to say, as both the province and the city seem to be underrated as a tourist destination.
-As from 26 January 2018 many activities will take place throughout the province, just have a look at the website.
+Together Leeuwarden and the province of Friesland were one of the European Capitals of Culture in 2018.
+A title well-deserved, as both the province and the city seem to be underrated as a tourist destination.

-We certainly aim to head towards the province to see more of it this year.
+We certainly aim to head towards the province to see more of it.
 Have these Friesland facts convinced you to plan a visit there too?

 Like to read more about The Netherlands?
 Browse the destination page for more posts about The Netherlands.